 After passing through the chamber, one reaches into the central courtyard.
 Floor of the courtyard is covered in bricks, inspired by Persian architecture.
 There is an ablution area lying in the courtyard.
 There lies the tomb of the Sufi saint syed Muhammad Ishaq Gazruni or Miran Badshah in the courtyard of the mosque.
 Wazir Khan wanted to enclose the tomb so built the mosque around it.
 There are small rooms on either sides of the courtyard.

-It is also well-known for its detailed fresco work of Mughal traditions.
+It is also well-known for its detailed fresco work of Mughal traditional architecture.
 Different vivid colors such as white, blue, green, purple, orange and yellow have been used in the design.
 Various surfaces are embellished by beautiful motifs of flowers, cypress trees and grapevines, influenced by Persian design.

 This mosque comes on the list of UNESCO World Heritage.
 Some restoration work is being carried on in the mosque to conserve this magnificent architectural heritage.